Material spotlight: CORK

 If cladding your home in cork is a step too far, then consider cork as a great material for your flooring.
 It’s durable, easy to clean and easy to maintain and is a VERY budget friendly flooring finish.

 It looks great in small spaces like bathrooms, with its natural warmth and texture, but also works in larger living spaces.
 Check out these projects below for some inspiration!

 One of our favourite suppliers is the Colour Flooring Company who do a great collection of cork flooring, all for £44 per sq/m.
 See our top 3 favourites below:

-Some might claim that the concept of a “feature wall” has had its day, but we’d say there is definitely a place for a functional backdrop like in the images below.
-It’s a great choice for that study nook or the designated home office corner, and not just because you can use it as a giant pin-board; it can also be used in one area or on one wall to signify that this is a designated study area.
+Some might claim that the concept of a “feature wall” has had its day, but there is definitely still a place for a functional backdrop like in the images below.
+It’s a great choice for that study nook or the designated home office corner.
+You can use it as a giant pin-board; but it can also be used in one area or on one wall to signify that this is a designated study area.

-We totally get that incorporating cork as a external cladding material or as an internal wall or floor finish to your home might feel like a big commitment, so we wanted to end this exploration by showing you just a small sample of the array of products that have been developed with cork.
+We totally get that incorporating cork as a external cladding material or as an internal wall or floor finish to your home might feel like a big commitment!
+So we wanted to end this article of exploration by showing you just a small sample of the array of products that have been developed with cork.

-It demonstrates just how versatile and wonderful this material is, but it also means that whatever the budget or aesthetic you are going for, including a splash of earth-friendly warmth in the guise of cork is a must for every home.
+These products demonstrate just how versatile and wonderful this material is.
+It also means that whatever the budget or aesthetic you are going for, including a splash of earth-friendly cork is a must for every home.